thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 > Apparently there is, and surprisingly, mother when is misspelled is never related to hate or threat, but when it is properly spelled there are some hate and threat comments that have the word mother in it ...
 Is it that people tend to write more carefully when they are threating somebody or when they hate it?

 As <span class="name">Francisco</span> digs further, he finds that in many cases, toxic comments would contain copy-pasted phrases, over and over again.
-After rerunning his analysis after removing duplicate words, he discoveres a new set of correlations.
+After rerunning his analysis after removing duplicate words, he discovers a new set of correlations.

 > Here there are some new words the ones that can be highlited are gay used mainly on threat comments and hate.
 Some general mild words as mother, hell, piece, stupid, idiot and shut are used for any toxic general purpose, meantime any derivative of the f-word is used in toxic and obscene comments.
 Also from the biplot is possible to realize that toxic and insult are similar and the least aggressive ones, while hate and threat are the most serious ones.

 All three authors utilize visualizations of the data to great effect.
-(Given the subject matter I won't embed the images but you can find them on each author's kernel.)
+(Given the subject matter I [won't embed](https://www.kaggleusercontent.com/kf/1999919/eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..VNoIJq1HAQhUsgxohTIQbw.PJ_2btsXr_QE8M47LbU_hnDC0EjxjMc2MU78sA3FgRImN8RkF7EHKV3qblwpWNMFxd1euS-fJoKYaH08WmK_WrOThoricdI7DSnR_bPBpbcYd38Ee2nI79hiLFLmfOYqvouAokDBWFJttLZ1hNABug.HeaSlJMn0s2ZxykWFP8wPg/__results__.html#Counting-words-different) the images [but you can find them on each author's kernel](https://www.kaggleusercontent.com/kf/2666420/eyJhbGciOiJkaXIiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2In0..-nfZk6vneRueL7x2gvhaTQ.DCk0SonxzFc_r5z4QAPJrjRqu-d_6KgEKOvKmlf4z1zlqQBrZ2qsd1T-r3L_djSWn-W58trDbpNTHFuf8tKiL7Akq-vZwKMkLXv4_1dqiMCIUpa7lhdXW_Ss25eREE8U.HG-fudsk_AA4Iefzv5-n5A/__results__.html#Wordclouds---Frequent-words:).)

 <span class="name">Rhodium</span> builds a histogram of character length as well as a heatmap between categories, finding that some labels are highly correlated; for instance, an insult is 74% likely to also be obscene.